renatorib/react-powerplug/README.md

 :electric_plug: Give life to your Dumb Components.

-React PowerPlug is a *Just add water™* set of components to you add different types of state in your dumb components.
+React PowerPlug is a *Just add water™* set of *function as a children* components that add different types of state logics in your dumb components.
 It creates a state and pass down the logic to the children, so you can handle your data/callbacks in dumb components.

-It's has been created to (but not limited to) use with storybook, react styleguidist, documentations, etc.
+It's has been created to (but not limited to) use with storybook, react styleguidist, documentations, etc. because it's the most common use case.
+Otherwise you can use in your normal components too, for example a Dropdown that needs to know if opened or not, and others cases.

 [Play with live Toggle example on CodeSandbox](https://codesandbox.io/s/jp890p2x7w)